 Accept that you probably won’t understand

 Having your own brain trying to scare you all the time is tough and people with anxiety know how illogical and strange their worries may seem.
 They don't need someone telling them their worries are irrational and that they just need to calm down.
-What they need is for someone to love them anyway, to not make them feel bad for feeling how they feel, to listen with an understanding ear, and to help them any way they can.
+What they need is for someone to love them anyways, to not make them feel bad for feeling how they feel, to listen with an understanding ear and to help them anyway they can.
 Unconditional love.